frankframework/frank-manual/docs/source/gettingStarted/horizonsInitialData.rst

    .. literalinclude:: ../../../srcSteps/NewHorizons/v410/configurations/NewHorizons/DatabaseChangelog.xml
       :language: xml

-For clarity we chose to use SQL statements in the changelog.
-As a consequence, it is not database independent as would be the case if it were pure XML.
-The shown changelog is specific for H2 databases.
-See http://www.liquibase.org/ for more information about changelogs.
+Information about the syntax of ``DatabaseChangelog.xml`` can be found at https://docs.liquibase.com/change-types/home.html.
 More information about databases is available in section :ref:`advancedDevelopmentDatabase`.

 Test your database
 ------------------